netdata/blog/blog/2023-07-07-ml-demo-ansible-configuration-management/index.md

 To that end, we have begun recently publishing our own [little example ansible project](https://github.com/netdata/community/tree/main/configuration-management/ansible-ml-demo) used to maintain and manage the servers used in our public [Machine Learning Demo room](https://app.netdata.cloud/spaces/netdata-demo/rooms/machine-learning/overview).

-This small post introduces this project as somewhat simple example of using Ansible with Netdata.
+This post introduces this project as a somewhat simple example of using Ansible with Netdata.
 Read on to learn more but more importantly feel free to [explore the repo](https://github.com/netdata/community/tree/main/configuration-management/ansible-ml-demo) and see how it all hangs together.

 <!--truncate-->